 Experienced Mentors Share Their Best Tips from the Trenches

-JT Kreager and Aggie Haslup have served as First Connect advisors to multiple Rev1 portfolio companies.
+JT Kreager and Aggie Haslup have served as mentors to multiple Rev1 portfolio companies.
 Each brings extensive experience and expertise as executives and startup investors, but perhaps their most important quality is that they are both excellent listeners.
 For this article, however, we asked them to talk.

 MM: Advising and mentoring a startup is a commitment.
 Why did you decide to do it?

 JTK: A few reasons come to mind.
 The first is giving back and helping others.
 I’ve had the benefit of mentors along the way for more than 25 years, so I feel like it’s the right thing to do.
 Second, I’m a venture partner at NCT Ventures; we work with Rev1 as part of the whole VC community, which is becoming more vibrant here, so I want to reach out and broaden my horizons in the startup community with more networking.
 Finally, I love learning.
 In sharing my experience and knowledge, I learn from other people and other perspectives.
 Mentoring keeps me sharpening my own saw.

 MM: Aggie, after a career as an executive in both startups and billion-dollar software companies, and traveling domestically and internationally 75 percent of the time, why have you switched gears?

 AH: I was born and educated in Ohio.
 We raised our four children here.
 I had wonderful mentors throughout my career.
 From a personal perspective, the most rewarding aspect of my experience in high-tech was building talented teams, helping people along their career paths, and developing leaders.
 After the last company I was working for was acquired, I decided to take a step back.
 Now I do a mix of business strategy, marketing consulting, executive coaching, and angel investing.